 Venture Capital Trusts (VCT) are specialist tax incentivised investments that enable individuals to invest indirectly in a range of small higher risk trading companies and securities.

-Up front income tax relief at 30% of the amount subscribed, subject to a maximum investment of £200,000 per tax year.
+Up front income tax relief at 30% of the amount subscribed.
+This is subject to a maximum investment of £200,000 per tax year.
 The investment must be held for a minimum of five years in order to retain the income tax relief.

 Family Investment Companies

-Gains in a FIC are taxed at 19%, compared to most individuals and trustees who pay up to 28%.
+Gains in an FIC are taxed at 19%, compared to most individuals and trustees who pay up to 28%.

 Any investment gains and income could be paid into a pension plan for the benefit of the shareholders.

 From 6 April 2016, the standard annual allowance (AA) of £40,000 for pension contributions (the total of personal and employer contributions) was reduced by £1 for every additional £2 of an individual’s ‘adjusted income’ over £150,000.